 Rental and Security Deposits and Other Noncurrent Liabilities.
 Fair values of security deposits are based on the present value of the expected future cash flows using discount rates ranging from 1.21% to 1.81%.
 These are categorized under Level 2 of the fair value measurements hierarchy for financial instruments.

-For the years ended December 31, 2023 and 2022, there were no transfers between Level 1 and Level 2 fair value measurements.
+For the years ended December 31, 2024 and 2023, there were no transfers between Level 1 and Level 2 fair value measurement.